 We are a group of undergraduate and graduate students at CSUN.
 Co‐sponsored by Strength United and University Counseling Services, MenCARE is a peer education and prevention program addressing the issues of sexual assault and rape on college campuses through facilitating discussions about gender roles and norms and how these contribute to rape culture.

 Sexual assault and rape remain a serious health and safety issue on campuses across the nation.
 Research suggests that involving students as peer educators is an effective way of educating other students on campus.
 MenCARE strives to bring awareness about how growing up with rigid gender norms contribute to rape culture.
-Rape Culture can be understood to be one of the primary contributing factors to sexual assault and rape, all genders, including men, have a significant part in keeping the rape culture alive.
+Rape Culture can be understood to be one of the primary contributing factors to sexual assault and rape; all genders, including men, have a significant part in keeping the rape culture alive.

 What are the goals and purpose of MenCARE at CSUN?

 We are looking for interested and committed students of all genders to be trained as peer educators.
-After the successful completion of the training, you will be prepared to facilitate presentations in classroom and to student groups.
+After the successful completion of the training, you will be prepared to facilitate presentations in classrooms and to student groups.
 The training will prepare you to lead discussions on issues such as: enthusiastic consent, rape culture, healthy forms of communication, and gender role socialization.

 What does being a Peer Educator with MenCARE involve?